lightray22/andromeda-desktop-clients/README.md

 ### Libraries

 - libfuse (3.x >= 3.9? or 2.x >= 2.9?) https://github.com/libfuse/libfuse
-    - To compile with FUSE 2.x, run cmake with `-DLIBFUSE2=1`
+    - To compile with FUSE 2.x, configure cmake with `-DLIBFUSE2=1`
     - for macOS, use OSXFUSE https://osxfuse.github.io/
     - For Windows, install WinFSP (with Developer) https://winfsp.dev/rel/